 What are my rights if I am injured at work?

 Your legal rights are the same whether you suffered a work-related injury or an illness.
-Your employer owed you a duty of care to prevent this and they did not meet this duty.
+In both cases, your employer owed you a duty of care to prevent this and they did not meet this duty.
 Your employer has the following responsibilities as part of their duty of care.

 - You have the right to be given the correct training.
 This may be specific training to carry out a task or more general safety training.